ParhamP/Speech-Hacker/README.md

 1. cd to Speech-Hacker/src

 2. Open myspeech.txt and type whatever you would like the figure to say.
 (You can take a look at myDict.py and have a quick glance over all the words and phrases that were created).

 Save the file.

-Notice: To make the speaker pause, type *pause whenever you want.
+Notice1 : To make the speaker pause, type *pause whenever you want.

+Notice 2: Only use lower case letters

+Notice 3: Don't use periods, commas or other non-alphabetic characters

 2. In terminal enter: `python generate.py`